-Airprox Number Date Time (UTC) Aircraft (Operator) Object Location Description Altitude Airspace (Class) Pilot/Controller Report Reported Separation Reported Risk Cause/Risk Statement ICAO Risk 2017204 22 Aug 17 1825 Saab 2000 (CAT) Drone 5324N 00209W MCT VOR 053° 5nm 1500ft Manchester CTR (D) normally after it was apparent that the drone had not struck the aircraft.
-Reported sighting to Manchester Tower on the radio after landing as Cause: The drone was being flown in the vicinity of an airfield approach path such that it was endangering other aircraft at that location and altitude.
+Airprox Number Date Time (UTC) Aircraft (Operator) Object Location Description Altitude Airspace (Class) Pilot/Controller Report Reported Separation Reported Risk Cause/Risk Statement ICAO Risk 2017204 22 Aug 17 1825 Saab 2000 (CAT) Drone 5324N 00209W MCT VOR 053° 5nm 1500ft Manchester CTR (D) The Saab 2000 pilot reports that the aircraft was being configured for final approach into Manchester RW23R.
+Passing approximately 1500ft in the descent a drone was seen to pass the nose of the aircraft and down the right hand side.
+It was estimated to be within 50ft of the aircraft, white/silver in colour and estimated to be up to 2ft across in size.
+Remainder of approach continued normally after it was apparent that the drone had not struck the aircraft.
+Reported sighting to Manchester Tower on the radio after landing as there was no time to do so at the time as they were in the middle of configuring the aircraft for landing.
+The pilot called Manchester ATC by phone after landing to discuss the incident.
+Reported Separation: 20ft V/15m H Reported Risk of Collision: Medium vicinity of an airfield approach path such that it was endangering other aircraft at that location and altitude.
 The Board agreed that the incident was therefore best described as the drone was flown into conflict with the Saab 2000.
-Risk: The Board considered that the pilot's estimate of separation, allied to his overall account of the incident and his inability to avoid the object portrayed a situation where providence had played a major part in the incident and/or a definite risk of collision had existed.
-A
+Risk: The Board considered that the pilot's estimate of separation, allied to his overall account of the incident and his inability to avoid the object portrayed a situation where providence had played a major part in the incident and/or a definite risk of collision had